Skip to main content

 The challenge

-SPECIFICANCER is tackling the tissue specificity challenge, set in 2017.
-In the 30 years prior, extensive research had identified hundreds of genes that, when mutated can cause cancer.
-Yet the vast majority of these genes only cause cancer in certain parts of the body but not in others – and we don’t know why.
-By mapping our cells’ cancer drivers and their specificity to different tissues, the team aims to shed light on why many of these mutated genes only cause cancer in select tissues while sparing others.
-This knowledge could change the way we think about cancer and ultimately allow the development of novel preventative measures, as well as therapeutic interventions specifically tailored to tumour type.
+By mapping our cells’ cancer drivers and their specificity to different tissues, the team aimed to shed light on why many of these mutated genes only cause cancer in select tissues while sparing others.
+The team hoped its work would change the way we think about cancer and ultimately allow the development of novel preventative measures, as well as therapeutic interventions specifically tailored to tumour type.

 At a glance